Previews and Deployment

 3. In the Advanced build settings section, click New variable.

-4. Specify HUGO_VERSION as the Key for the new variable, and set its Value to the latest version of Hugo (minimum required version: 0.110.0).
+6. Specify HUGO_VERSION as the Key for the new variable, and set its Value to the latest version of Hugo (minimum recommended version: 0.125.4).

 If you don’t want your site to be indexed by search engines, you can add an environment flag to your build command to specify a non-production environment, as described in Build environments and indexing.